Advanced Technologies for Unravelling the Structure–Function Relationship in Bioengineered Neural Networks

 This workshop is open to graduate students, PhD candidates, and early-career researchers with a background or strong interest in neuroscience, bioengineering, biomedical engineering, or related disciplines.

 A maximum of 20 participants will be selected based on a motivational letter.
-Further details on submission procedures and the application deadline will be announced soon.
+The motivational letter must be submitted by April 10th, 2026, and sent to martina.brofiga@unige.it

 Sponsors